-Imagine there are three boxes in front of you, on the left the box represents the past; on the right the box represents the future, and the box in the middle represents here and now.
+Imagine there are three boxes in front of you.
+On the left, the box represents the past, on the right the box represents the future, and the box in the middle represents here and now.

 If you want to experience shame and guilt, which box do you focus on?
 The past!
 If you want to experience fear, which box do you focus on?
 The future!
-If you want to experience love, peace and joy, which box do you focus on?
+If you want to experience love, peace, and joy, which box do you focus on?
 Yes, the answer is Here and Now!
 Just that simple!

 In reality, the past is done, you can’t go back to fix it no matter how remorseful you are.
-The future is not here, but you can scare yourself to death by thinking about the worst scenario and all kinds of what ifs.
+The future is not here, but you can scare yourself to death by thinking about the worst scenario and all kinds of “what ifs.”
 You will end up being paralyzed by this kind of neurotic fear.
 This neurotic FEAR stands for “False Evidence Appearing Real”!

 The untrained mind will constantly take you to the past and the future.
-That is why it is very difficult for you to stay present.
+That is why it is very difficult for us to stay present.
 Here is a simple exercise you can do to stay present: Identify everything in your surroundings in a very quick fashion.
-You will notice that your anxiety goes down, simply because in the moment no one is attacking you, your house is not on fire, you are OK exactly where you are!
+You will notice that your anxiety goes down, simply because at the moment no one is attacking you, your house is not on fire, you are OK exactly where you are!